 While the value of goods sold on credit is recorded on the balance sheet in an account called accounts receivable, representing the money owed to a company for goods it already delivered to customers.
 These are trade receivables.

 Trade credit is essentially a short-term indirect loan.
 When a supplier delivers goods to a buyer and agrees to accept payment later, the supplier is essentially financing the purchase for the buyer.
 Trade credit is an interest-free loan.
 As long as the buyer postpones payment, the buyer is saving the money that would have been spent on interest to finance the purchase with a loan.
 At the same time, the supplier is losing the interest it would have earned had it received the payment and invested the cash.
 Therefore, the buyer wants to postpone payment as long as possible and the supplier wants to collect payment as soon as possible.
 That is why suppliers often offer discount credit terms to buyers who pay sooner rather than later.

-Trade receivables represent the money owed but not yet paid to a company for goods or services that have already been delivered or provided to the customer.
-The goods were delivered, the sale was recorded, but the cash was not yet received.
-Trade receivables are recorded as an asset on the balance sheet in an account called accounts receivable.
+Trade receivables represent the money owed but not yet paid to a company for goods or services already delivered or provided to the customer.
+The goods were delivered.
+Then the company recorded the sale.
+But the cash was not yet received.
+Record trade receivables as an asset on the balance sheet in an account called accounts receivable.

 Trade payables represent the money a company owes but has not yet paid for goods or services that have already been delivered or provided from a supplier.
 The goods were received, the expense was recorded, but the cash was not yet paid.
 Trade payables are recorded as a liability on the balance sheet in an account called accounts payable.

 For more tips on how to improve cash flow, click here to access our 25 Ways to Improve Cash Flow whitepaper.